DFD Based Threat Modelling | Set 2

-How an adversary can use or manipulate data to retrieve information from the system or edit information in the system or modify/control the system or gain additional privileges or cause system to fail or become unusable.
+How an adversary can use or manipulate data to retrieve information from the system or edit information in the system or modify/control the system or gain additional privileges or cause the system to fail or become unusable.

 These are just the basic questions.
-It requires a lot of brainstorming on the part of security team to identify as many possible threats.
+It requires a lot of brainstorming on the part of the security team to identify as many possible threats.

 - Investigate and analyse the threats –